CopernicaMarketingSoftware/Documentation/Mailerq/4.0/mq_local.md

 # Function MQ_Local

-If you want to check whether a received incoming message was marked as a local message for local delivery, you can cal this function.
+If you want to check whether a received incoming message was marked as a local message for local delivery, you can call this function.
 It returns boolean.

 ````c